• Skip to main content

 Born 1988 in a laboratory.
 Actual birthday: July 19th

 Gordo was born at the Laboratory for Experimental Medicine and Surgery in Primates (LEMSIP).
 His records say that his mother was Andrea and his father was Les.
 That means he is a half sibling to Dora among many other chimpanzees at other sanctuaries.
 He is also a full sibling to a set of twins, Amber and Alyse.
-Amber is currently at Wildlife Waystation awaiting the move to her new home at Chimp Haven in Louisiana, but Alyse unfortunately passed away in August of 2022.
+Alyse passed away at Wildlife Waystation in 2022 and Amber now lives at Chimp Haven, a sanctuary in Louisiana.

 When LEMSIP closed in 1996, Gordo went to Wildlife Waystation along with over 30 other chimpanzees.